Dharmendra: Health issues and death

-2025 illness and death hoax

-On 10 November 2025, Dharmendra was again admitted to Breach Candy Hospital in Mumbai after complaining of respiratory issues.
-His wife, Hema Malini, shared on social media that he was under continuous medical supervision.
+On 10 November 2025, Dharmendra was again admitted to Breach Candy Hospital after complaining of respiratory issues.
+His second wife, Hema Malini, shared on social media that he was under continuous medical supervision.
 According to reports, he was placed on ventilator support as his condition became critical.
 Several actors, politicians, and fans across the country expressed their concern and prayed for his speedy recovery.

-On the morning of 11 November 2025, rumours began circulating on social media and several news channels claiming that Dharmendra had died.
+On 11 November 2025, rumours began circulating on social media and several news channels claiming that Dharmendra had died.
 The reports spread rapidly, with many media outlets broadcasting the unverified news.
-His death rumours flooded the internet after the Indian Defence Minister Rajnath Singh and poet and lyricist Javed Akhtar even mourned his death in a post.
-Later, his wife Hema Malini and daughter Esha Deol dismissed the rumours through their social media accounts, confirming that Dharmendra was alive and in stable condition.
+His death rumours flooded the internet after Indian Defence Minister Rajnath Singh and poet and lyricist Javed Akhtar even mourned his death in a post.
+Later, Hema Malini and daughter Esha Deol dismissed the rumours through their social media accounts, confirming that Dharmendra was alive and in stable condition.
 They condemned the spread of such false information, calling it completely unacceptable and irresponsible.

+Dharmendra died on 24 November 2025 at his residence in Mumbai, at the age of 89 following age-related illness, two weeks before his 90th birthday.
+His last rites were held at the Pawan Hans crematorium in the Vile Parle area of Mumbai, with family members and numerous film-industry colleagues in attendance.
+Upon the release of Ikkis on 1 January 2026, his last film, tributes were paid to him along with his Sholay and Chupke Chupke co-star Asrani, who died on 20 October 2025.